IamLRBA/dream-big-marketing/README.md

 ## License

-This project is proprietary software owned by Culturez®.
+This project is proprietary software owned by DreamBIG Marketing Consultancy®.
 All rights reserved.